zainabdnaya/Push_Swap_42/README.md

 ## Explanation about The algorithm that I use :
   <a href="https://diyanazizo13.medium.com/fastest-push-swap-algorithm-2f510028602b">algorithm push_swap </a>
+## To Test
+ Try to use : ./push_swap -h "this command will show what to do "
 ## Concept of this Project ##

  The idea is simple, You have two stacks called Stack A and Stack B. <br>